Azure/AppService/_posts/2025-02-15-Announcing-Network-Security-Perimeter-Preview.md

 Our NSP implementation introduces some changes to our ARM API surface (also known as our control plane).
 Like all other services in Azure, the `PublicNetworkAccess` property will introduce a new value called `SecuredByPerimeter` (in addition to `Enabled` and `Disabled`).

 We are also revising our network routing flags.
 Network routing was previously controlled with individual vnetXxxEnabled properties like `vnetImagePullEnabled` and `vnetBackupRestoreEnabled`.
-Going forward we will have a property called `outboundVnetRouting` that will contain individual "flag" for the different routing options and we are introducing a new `allTraffic` flag that lets you rest asured that all traffic is being routed through the virtual network.
+Going forward we will have a property called `outboundVnetRouting` that will contain individual "flags" for the different routing options and we are introducing a new `allTraffic` flag that lets you rest asured that all traffic is being routed through the virtual network.
 The mappings should be logical, but for completeness, the mappings are added as comments.

 The new property schema looks like this: